Black holes in a swirling universe: Schwarzschild black hole in a swirling universe

 We compute the entropy and the temperature of the event horizon, in order to study the Smarr law and the thermodynamics of the black hole.
 The area of the even horizon is found by integrating the $(\theta,\phi)$ part of the metric, hence

 The entropy is then taken by the Bekenstein--Hawking formula $S = \mathcal{A}/4$.
-The validity of the area law also for this unconventional background is confirmed by the conformal field theory dual to the near-horizon geometry of the black hole.
+The validity of the area law also for this unconventional background is confirmed by the conformal field theory dual to the near-horizon geometry of the black hole \cite{marcoa-removal}.
 The temperature can be easily obtained via the surface gravity, $\kappa = \sqrt{- (\nabla_\mu\xi_\nu)^2/2}\big|_{r=2m}$, where $\xi=\partial_t$.
 We find

 Note that also the entropy and the temperature of the black hole embedded into the swirling background are unaffected by the spacetime rotation: they remain the same of the Schwarzschild seed.
-Again this is a peculiarity of the Lie point symmetries we used to generate the solution, a general feature shared with the Harrison transformation, thus with the Schwarzschild-Melvin\footnote{Note that this is true only when the seed does not couple with the background brought in by the transformation, but it does not hold in case of general seeds.}.\\ Hence, we can easily verify the validity of the Smarr law
+Even though the parameter $\jmath$ introduced by the Ehlers transformation can be considered an integration constant for the solution, it is not associated to a new conserved charge, so reasonably it is not present as an additional term in the first law.
+Again, this is a peculiarity of the Lie point symmetries we used to generate the solution, a general feature shared with the Harrison transformation, thus with the Schwarzschild--Melvin spacetime~\cite{gibbons-ergo,compere-mass}\footnote{Note that this is true only when the seed does not couple with the background brought in by the transformation, but it does not hold in case of more general seeds.
+For more general setting including relaxed boundary conditions and thermodynamic ensembles, additional terms in the first law might appear.}.
+Hence, we can easily verify the validity of the Smarr law

 Further, the conserved charges satisfy the first law of thermodynamics